azalio/interview_prep/interview/y.md

 - sim and asym cripto
 - overlayFS
 - ipc in linux NS
-- iSCSI in kuberentes volumes
+- iSCSI in kuberentes volumes - iSCSI volumes can only be mounted by a single consumer in read-write mode, but can be mounted in read-only mode